jbuican14/ssr-stuff/README.md

 Use package.json and then run `npm install`

 **Usage**
-Use the `npm start` to view the website at your localhost
+Use the `node build/bundle.js` to view the website at your localhost